Facing Charges of Aggravated Assault with a Deadly Weapon in Texas?

 As an example, the defendant had a cell phone in their hand while entering a bank.
 The teller believed it was a gun and thought their life was in danger.
 The teller called the police, and the defendant was charged with assault with a deadly weapon.
 In this scenario, it would be difficult for the prosecution to prove that the defendant had the intent to make someone believe their life was in danger.
 Therefore, if the prosecution cannot prove or the defense can show that there was no intent, knowledge, or recklessness, then it is likely that the charge will be dismissed.

-Additionally, an experienced attorney will evaluate the facts of the case and attempt to use the following defenses, if available.
+Additionally, an experienced aggravated assault attorney in Austin will evaluate the facts of the case and attempt to use the following defenses, if available.

 - No Serious Bodily Injury: One of the requirements of aggravated assault is serious bodily injury.
 Therefore, an aggravated assault case will likely be dismissed if there was no serious bodily injury.

 - Self-Defense or Defense of Others: Another defense is self-defense or defense of others.
 If someone believes their life or someone else’s life is in imminent danger and they “assault” the aggressor, it can be considered self-defense or self-defense of others.

 - No Weapon Present: Another requirement of aggravated assault may be that there was a deadly weapon present.
 Therefore, if the defense can prove that there was no weapon during the commission of the assault, then the case may be lowered to assault, resulting in fewer penalties.

 - Defense of Property: Texas is considered a "Stand Your Ground" state, meaning someone does not need to retreat when approached aggressively.
 Therefore, a self-defense claim can be made even if someone is on public property and does not retreat when they can.